elennick/retry4j/README.md

         .build();
 ```

+### Custom Backoff Strategies

-Custom backoff strategies can also be specified like so:
+Custom backoff strategies can be specified like so:

 ```java
 RetryConfig config = new RetryConfigBuilder()